Divy1211/Calculator/README.md

 3. As shown in the images above the calculator has inverse funtions.
 It supports the 2 mathematical constants π and e

 4. It supports complex numbers.
 There are a few things to keep in mind while working with complex numbers.
 They are:
-i) Always enter the number in the format x +yi where x is the real part and y is the imaginary part. ii) The space between x and +yi is important. iii) The plus can be a minus sign incase the imaginary part is negetive. iv) The numbers cannot be raised to complex powers or complex roots yet.
+i) Always enter the number in the format x +yi where x is the real part and y is the imaginary part.
+It is neccesary to enter both real and imaginary parts and their co-efficents even if one of them is zero or one. for eg. the complex number i will be entered as 0 +1i. ii) The space between x and +yi is important. iii) The plus can be a minus sign incase the imaginary part is negetive. iv) The numbers cannot be raised to complex powers or complex roots yet.
 For instance e^iπ wont work.